• Category:

 6. Install a heat recovery ventilator

 One of the more innovative central heating efficiency tips is to invest in a heat recovery ventilator.
 These systems capture heat from exhaust air and mix it with fresh intake air.
 They also remove mold-causing moisture, along with many contaminants and odors, in the process.
-Most homes exhaust some air through bathroom fans, kitchen oven hoods and appliances.
-Heat recovery ventilators capture up to 90% of the heat that would otherwise be lost to the outside.

 7. Get a new energy-efficient heating system

-On average, you can expect your furnace to last up to 15 years.
+Furnaces last, on average, up to 15 years.
 The life expectancy of your unit will vary, depending on the quality and regularity of your maintenance.
-As your furnace approaches the 15-year mark, it may simply quit without warning.
+If your furnace is getting near that 15-year mark, it may simply quit without warning.
+Start shopping before your furnace wears out so that you can make an informed decision without the pressure.
+With the right choice and an ENERGY STAR™ rating, you may find it quickly pays for itself in energy savings.

 Get Pricing on Electricity or Natural Gas Plans in Your Area